 - Representing that the consumer has committed a crime or disgraceful conduct.

-If a debt collector knows that an attorney is representing a debtor about the debt, the debt collector generally must directly contact the attorney instead.
+If a debt collector knows that an attorney is representing a debtor about the debt, the debt collector must directly contact the attorney instead.

 FCRA: (Fair Credit Reporting Act)